 Applicants must demonstrate proof of proficiency in English (oral and written).

-Study Subject: The studentships are awarded in the field of Integrated Drylands Management.
+Study Subject: Scholarships are awarded in the field of Integrated Drylands Management.

 Eligibility: Admission is based on the following criteria: